JordanRSimons/modeling-vorticity/notebooks/.ipynb_checkpoints/01_visualizations_and_results-checkpoint.md

 ![Trajectory Plot](../images/trajectories.png)
 *Plot 2: A plot showing simulated tracks of test particles driven by wind-created waves in a simulated coastline over an hour.*

 As discussed in [notebook 2](https://github.com/JordanRSimons/modeling-vorticity/blob/main/notebooks/02_generate_particle_data.md), LGR computes vorticity from the trajectories of floating test particles in the ocean.
-We will be using simulated particle trajectories (simulated buoys) to perform our test of LGR.
+I will be using simulated particle trajectories (simulated buoys) to perform this test of LGR.

 This plot demonstrates what would happen if a particle was thrown into the currents shown in the last plot.
 Starting at the initial seeding positions (the red dots), the trajectories follow by simply tracing a path along the vectors in the last plot.
 This is actually a remarkably good analogue for how this computation actually works, numerically integrating a system of differential equations.